 In February 2016, the FASB issued ASU 2016-02 on accounting for leases.
 The new standard is intended to provide enhanced transparency and comparability by requiring lessees to record right-of-use assets and corresponding lease liabilities on the balance sheet.
 The new standard will continue to classify leases as either finance or operating, with classification affecting the pattern of expense recognition in the statement of earnings.
 The new standard is required to be adopted using a modified retrospective method to each prior reporting period presented with various optional practical expedients.
 The new standard will be effective for the Company beginning in its first quarter of fiscal year 2020 with early adoption permitted.
-The Company is evaluating the impact of adopting this new standard to its consolidated financial statements.
+The Company has not completed its assessment of the new standard, but anticipate that the most substantial change to its consolidated financial statements will be a gross-up of its total assets and liabilities.
+The adoption is not expected to materially impact our results of operations in the upcoming fiscal years and interim periods.
+The Company will continue to monitor the overall impact of adoption and update our disclosures as appropriate.